 - Roadside assistance, including $500 for food and other expenses if you're stranded

-The average cost of motorcycle insurance from Progressive is $586 per year — 25% cheaper than the typical premiums in South Carolina.
-Progressive is the only insurer we found that's cheaper than the state's average price.
+The average cost of motorcycle insurance from Progressive is $515 per year — 34% cheaper than the average rate in South Carolina.
+Progressive is one of two insurers we found that is cheaper than the state's average price.

-You can also save money with Progressive through the insurer's discounts.
-Many of Progressive's discounts are easy for many riders to qualify for.
+You can also save money with Progressive through the insurer's discounts, which are easy for many riders to qualify for.
 For instance, you could lower your motorcycle premiums by requesting a quote ahead of time, scheduling automatic payments or simply by having a motorcycle endorsement.

 Best motorcycle insurance for military families: USAA